pkmital/CADL/README.md

 $ docker start -i tf
 ```

-If you had any trouble w/ this setup then please go through the rest of this document!
+If you had any trouble w/ this setup then please go through the rest of this document which provides much more in depth details.

 <a name="what-is-notebook"></a>
 ## What is Notebook?